vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Lord characterised by all his infinite forms, qualities, glories and functions in all places, at all times, in all states, without any exception.
 The experience is equal to him and the Supreme Paramatman, and that is mentioned by Sruti as 'Parama-Samya'.
 All the ills of samsara have vanished.
 "The attainment of Paramatman which is of the form of unequalled infinite happiness is the one terminal and sure remedy for all the ills of samsara" -

 "Artillerlemichoti भेषजं भागवत्प्राप्तिः एकान्तात्यन्तिकी मता" ॥ It may be asked, how are the other objects related to Paramatman, enjoyable to the mukta?
 The analogy of the queen and the king is given here.
 While the king is 'bhogya' to the anointed queen, all objects of enjoyment and instruments of enjoyment that are agreeable to the king, become enjoyable to the queen also.
 Similarly, all objects that are inherently related to the Paramatman, become equally enjoyable to the mukta also, to whom Bhagavan is a cherished object of enjoyment.
 The Srutis and Smritis declare that the Supreme Paramatman is 'parama-bhogya' as characterised by all attributes.
 The Alwar says, "the lover does not leave enjoying the lotus eyed Paramatman, the Lord of the two vibhutis, even a little."
 That means, the mukta immerses himself in the bliss of communion with the Lord fully, and he does not miss Him even for a fraction of a second, while enjoying the Lord with all his glory.
-"He does not see any other thing, he does not hear any

-216

-Essence of Srimad Rahasyatraya Saram

-other thing, he does not know any other thing". 'यत्र नान्यत् पश्यति नान्यत् श्रृणोति नान्यद्विजानाति स भूमा'
+"He does not see any other thing, he does not hear any other thing, he does not know any other thing". 'यत्र नान्यत् पश्यति नान्यत् श्रृणोति नान्यद्विजानाति स भूमा'

 (71.3.
 7-24-1) The term Paramapada signifies the essential nature of Paramatman or 'Bhagavar-svarupa', as the attainment of Bhagavan is 'parama-prapya', as it is infinitely pleasing.
 Similarly, the particular abode where the mukta obtains 'paripoorna-anubhava' of bhagavat-svarupa', also becomes a cherished place, and most celebrated; so, the particular abode, where he obtains this unique divine experience is also designated as 'parama-pada'.